udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 *Thoughts and reviews from the student community*

 ><joke>Dhruti can be called Ms. I don't think we are winning.
 Cause thats what she said after our ICI competition.
 We ended up winning the first prize lol <joke> I believe her's was an amazing term.
 First year of the club and we ended up getting our first Inter-IIT medal, celebrated various festivals on campus and also planned and executed an event in Tirutsava.
 I would call her a visionary who lacked confidence at times but made sure that stuff happened.
-The way she got us budget, cooking apparatus and organized stuff, its just commendable.
+The way she got us budget, cooking apparatus and organized stuff, it's just commendable.
 And apart from all this, she is definitely a great cook.
 It was great teaming up with her in Inter-IIT and in the ICI cooking competition. "
 >
 >*-Ishaan Kulkarni*